programminghoch10/Lygisk/README.md

 All other files required for installation are placed within `/data`, which (in our case) is encrypted and thus unavailable.
 Lygisk will keep all required files for reinstallation ready within `addon.d`.
-If you update Lygisk (via direct install), the update will both update Lygisk and the files in `addon.d` to ensure that Lygisk survives OTA.

 That is actually the whole reason why Lygisk exists: You don't need to re-flash Lygisk after OTA manually.

 If you use Lygisk when your storage is not encrypted anyway, it won't give you an advantage, but it will still work.